xokaido/portaswitch/README.md

 API_USER = The API user <br/>
 API_PASS = The password for the API user<br/>

-The example should look something like this:
+The example file should look something like this:

 API_BASE = "https://mybilling.telinta.com:8442/rest/"<br/>
 API_USER = 'test_user'<br/>